aleemulhaq/theScore-automation/README.md

  But we also regularly see UI bugs that show data incorrectly, even when the API is healthy.

 Verifying the data itself on the UI level was challenging.
 Especially since, without developer or android root level access, I was unlikely to read any API calls on the mobile app.
-I pondered over some ideas of using public apis that might provide sports stats and info, but there is no gaurantee that a 3rd party stats provider will match with theScore api info.
+I pondered over some ideas of using public apis that might provide sports stats and info, but there is no guarantee that a 3rd party stats provider will match with theScore api info.

-Soon after it occured to me, theScore website, although quite limited in functionality, the website displays matches/games and team-stats pages.
+Soon after it occurred to me, theScore website, although quite limited in functionality, the website displays matches/games and team-stats pages.
 Having the website render this information meant that I can listen into the network traffic in the browser dev tools.
 After investigating further, I managed to discover some public theScore api endpoints.
 I used these endpoints to give me information about team names, standings, header texts etc.

 Although we can talk about how calling the API in a UI test can introduce some level of instability, the tests will continue to provide value until the api changes.

-Kotlin data classes also provide a great way to map all that data using GSON to kotlin object.
-I cached those objects as well so I can quickly and reliably access any API data values, without slowing down or disrupting the UI test
+Kotlin's data classes also provide a great way to map all that data using GSON to kotlin object.
+I cached those objects as well so that I can quickly and reliably access any API data values, without slowing down or disrupting the UI test

 ## Coverage assessment of feature